Diary of a Touring Musician: days 24 - 25

 Once across the border in Portugal, Starlite took over the driving until we reached the pet hotel.

-We called in at our local supermarket Pingo Doce to buy essential supplies and opened our gate 30 minutes after collecting the girls.
+We called at our local supermarket Pingo Doce to buy essential supplies and opened our gate 30 minutes after collecting the girls.

 Our home was intact and it felt great to be back but for some strange reason decided to unload the van that night.